-Configure Projects, Groups, and Permissions for Managed Self-Service
+Configure Projects, Groups and Permissions for Managed Self-Service

-Tableau Online and Tableau Server each provide an environment for easy open publishing and collaborative analysis of visualizations created in Tableau Desktop or web authoring.
+Tableau Online and Tableau Server each provide an environment for easy open publishing and collaborative analysis of visualisations created in Tableau Desktop or web authoring.
 With that flexibility comes the challenge of making sure the right content is easy to find for the people who rely on it for their work.
 Likewise, making sure the access you allow doesn’t create performance or management nightmares on the site.

 To address these challenges, many administrators set up their Tableau sites for what we’ll refer to as managed self-service.
 This is just a way of saying that the site allows areas of open collaboration and web editing, alongside areas in which access to data and reports is more controlled.
 As the site administrator, you put guidelines in place to help users figure out where to go for the type of work they need to do.

 To get started with a managed self-service approach, the following sections discuss how you as the site administrator can meet the following objectives:

 - Create projects on the Tableau Server or Tableau Online site to match the ways people need to work with content.